FAIR Fine Art Checklist

 • Start with two full-front views in stable neutral light, with one adjusted slightly for glare control, so the specialist can compare the full image and see whether one side reads lighter, pinker, browner, or flatter.

 • Add edge-to-edge comparison photos where the stronger-looking side and the less-affected side appear in the same frame.
-Side-by-side evidence is usually more useful than separate cropped details.
+Side-by-side evidence beats separate cropped details.

 • Capture borders, corners, and any protected or partially covered strip that helps show the shift is stronger near the window-facing side.